MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/physics/set-conditions.md

 ---
-title: Set conditions for affecting objects
+title: Set conditions for affecting Rigidbodies
-description: Set conditions that determine which GameObjects will be affected by physics features.
+description: Set conditions that determine which Rigidbodies will be affected by physics features.
 author: michael-buschbeck-ms
 ms.author: vinnietieto
 ms.date: 11/9/2023
 ms.topic: Guide
 ms.service: mesh
-keywords: Microsoft Mesh, Mesh physics, physics, environments, interactions, interactables, avatars, anchors, tethers, triggers, trigger volumes, grab, hold, throw, conditions
+keywords: Microsoft Mesh, Mesh physics, physics, environments, interactions, interactables, avatars, anchors, tethers, triggers, trigger volumes, grab, hold, throw, conditions, bodies, Rigidbodies
 ---

-# Set conditions for affecting objects
+# Set conditions for affecting Rigidbodies

+In the Mesh component UIs, and in this article, we use "body/bodies" as shortcuts for "Rigidbody/Rigidbodies."

 Some components have a property named **Affected Bodies** ...